WofWca/quake3.xdc/README.md

 (https://github.com/ioquake/ioq3/)
 and HumbleNet (https://github.com/jdarpinian/HumbleNet).

-For now this is intended as a prototype, so at the current state this is not very maintainable.
+The project is not made in a maintainable way.
+Initially it was intended as just a prototype but it seems to work well enough.

 So, how it was made: